timvieira/blog/content/value-functions-are-lagrange-multipliers.md

 In this section, we sketch a number of connections in the MDP setting here.

-**TODO** how do implicit functions work in te the primal-dual case?
+**TODO** how do implicit functions work in the the primal-dual case?
 I think the answer is that any partial optimization create constraints (as usual), regardless of whether or not those constraints are in the primal or the dual, they are coupled by the Lagrangian.
 The generally the primal-dual coupling is "modulated" by Lagrange multiplier estimates.